Jia-Yee/LLM-Engineering/README.md

 # LLM Engineering - Parameter Documentation

-A comprehensive guide to LLM parameters using Jupyter notebooks, Ollama, and llama3.
+A comprehensive guide to LLM parameters using Jupyter notebooks, Ollama, and Llama2.
+Perfect for learning LLM prompting over a weekend!
+This repository was created with help from [devin.ai](https://devin.ai/).

 ## Overview

 This repository provides detailed documentation and practical examples for understanding and effectively using various LLM (Large Language Model) parameters.
 Through interactive Jupyter notebooks, you'll learn how each parameter affects model behavior and performance.

-## Parameters Covered

-1. Temperature (Randomness/Creativity)
-2. Top-p (Nucleus Sampling)
-3. Top-k (Token Selection)
-4. Max Tokens (Output Length)
-5. Presence Penalty (Repetition Control)
-6. Frequency Penalty (Diversity)
-7. Stop Sequences (Output Termination)
-8. Context Window (Input Length)
-9. System Prompt (Behavior Control)
-10. Seed (Reproducibility)

 ## Prerequisites